digitalrebar/provision/doc/cli/drpcli.rst

       -F, --format string     The serialzation we expect for output.
 Can be "json" or "yaml" (default "json") -h, --help              help for drpcli
-      -P, --password string   password of the Digital Rebar Provision user (default "r0cketsk8ts") -T, --token string      token of the Digital Rebar Provision access -U, --username string   Name of the Digital Rebar Provision user to talk to (default "rocketskates")
+      -P, --password string   password of the Digital Rebar Provision user (default "r0cketsk8ts") -r, --ref string        A reference object for update commands that can be a file name, yaml, or json blob -T, --token string      token of the Digital Rebar Provision access -U, --username string   Name of the Digital Rebar Provision user to talk to (default "rocketskates")